Language: Contact

-One important source of language change is contact and resulting diffusion of linguistic traits between languages.
+One source of language change is contact and the resulting diffusion of linguistic traits between languages.
 Language contact occurs when speakers of two or more languages or varieties interact on a regular basis.
 Multilingualism is likely to have been the norm throughout human history and most people in the modern world are multilingual.
 Before the rise of the concept of the ethno-national state, monolingualism was characteristic mainly of populations inhabiting small islands.
 But with the ideology that made one people, one state, and one language the most desirable political arrangement, monolingualism started to spread throughout the world.
-Nonetheless, there are only 250 countries in the world corresponding to some 6000 languages, which means that most countries are multilingual and most languages therefore exist in close contact with other languages.
+There are only 250 countries in the world corresponding to some 6,000 languages, which means that most countries are multilingual and most languages therefore exist in close contact with other languages.

 When speakers of different languages interact closely, it is typical for their languages to influence each other.
 Through sustained language contact over long periods, linguistic traits diffuse between languages, and languages belonging to different families may converge to become more similar.
 In areas where many languages are in close contact, this may lead to the formation of language areas in which unrelated languages share a number of linguistic features.
 A number of such language areas have been documented, among them, the Balkan language area, the Mesoamerican language area, and the Ethiopian language area.
-Also, larger areas such as South Asia, Europe, and Southeast Asia have sometimes been considered language areas, because of widespread diffusion of specific areal features.
+Also, larger areas such as South Asia, Europe, and Southeast Asia have sometimes been considered language areas because of the widespread diffusion of specific areal features.